johnfyoung/spotifyexport/README.md

 ### Obtaining YouTube Music credentials

 `ytmusicapi` needs authenticated information from your YouTube Music account to manage playlists.
-The quick start guide from the official docs outlines two approaches—OAuth or manual headers.
-This project supports both.
+The setup guide from the official docs outlines two approaches—OAuth or manual headers.
+This project supports both, and the steps below call out the exact permissions you must grant.

 #### Option A: OAuth (recommended)